The Steering Committee on Counter-terrorism (CDCT) held its 1st Plenary Meeting on 16-18 May...

-The Council of Europe develops legal standards to prevent and suppress acts of terrorism through criminal law and other measures, while respecting human rights and in full respect of the rule of law, and is continuously working to improve international co-operation in bringing terrorists to justice.
+For over forty years, the Council of Europe has helped to develop and reinforce key legal standards to prevent and suppress acts of terrorism.
+Taking a comprehensive approach, the Council of Europe works to help member States fight terrorism more effectively by strengthening and improving their national legislation, as well as facilitate international co-operation.
+In full respect for human rights and the rule of law, the Council of Europe is continuously working to improve international co-operation in bringing terrorists to justice.

 Counter-terrorism and human rights